lyteword/chspurgeon-tod/volume-6/psalm-123.md

 **Whole Psalm.** We have here,

-1\.The prayer of dependence, Ps 123:2.
+1\.
+The prayer of dependence, Ps 123:2.

-2\.The prayer of apprehension: "Unto thee", etc.
+2\.
+The prayer of apprehension: "Unto thee", etc.

-3\.The spirit of obedience: "As the eyes of servants:" etc.
+3\.
+The spirit of obedience: "As the eyes of servants:" etc.

-4\.The patience of the saints: "Until he have mercy upon us."
+4\.
+The patience of the saints: "Until he have mercy upon us."

 — *R. Nisbet.*

 **Whole Psalm.** Eyes and no eyes.

-1\.EYES.
+1\.
+EYES.

 (a) Upward, in confidence, in prayer, in thought.